 How many sessions will I need?

 Acupuncture has a cumulative effect, so we always recommend at least 3 sessions before deciding whether or not it is working for you.
-We believe that 9 times out of 10 if you have 5 regular sessions and see no improvement at all, acupuncture may not be the best therapy for you.
-That’s why we offer blocks of 5 sessions for £250.
+From experience, f you have 5 regular sessions and see no improvement at all, acupuncture may not be the best therapy for you.

 Everyone is an individual and it takes the body time to adjust naturally, and initiate the healing process.
 The goal is to encourage the body to return to health naturally and for the long-term, acupuncture isn’t a quick fix if you want lasting results.

-The average number of sessions my clients have is 6, but some clients see improvement in one session, and others are almost up to their 100th session because they see the benefit to using acupuncture in maintaining health and making sure any issues that arise get seen to quickly, and don’t become bigger issues.
+The average number of sessions my clients have is 6, but some clients see improvement in one session, and others are up to their 100th session and counting, because they see the benefit of using acupuncture in maintaining health and making sure any issues that arise get seen to quickly.

 You might see quick results if: